 It is conceivable that a network manager might wish to inhibit the exchange of BPDUs on a link in order to logically divide two regions into separate Spanning Trees with different Roots (and potentially different Spanning Tree implementations or algorithms).
 In order to do that, he should configure both ends to not exchange BPDUs on a link.
-An implementation that does not support any spanning tree protocol MUST silently discard any received IEEE 802.1D BPDU packets, and MUST either silently discard or respond to other received BPDU packets with an LCP Protocol-Reject packet.
+An implementation that does not support any spanning tree protocol MUST silently discard any received IEEE 802.1D BPDU packets.